 As a member, you have the opportunity to further engage with us through the following activities:

 Council runs the BES and Council members get involved in all of our activities.
 Council members are nominated and are elected annually by the membership at the Society’s AGM, held in association with the Annual Meeting.
 We would not be able to operate without the significant amount of time each person gives.
 Find out more about our committee structure.
 If you are interested in joining Council, please check our ‘Vacancies’ page for possible opportunities.

 Take part in our events or propose a symposium meeting

 We run a wide range of events that we subsidise to maximise participation.
 They provide an excellent occasion for ecologists to meet and exchange views, both in the formal programme and during social events.
 If you have a good idea for a meeting, be it a thematic session at the Annual Meeting, a symposium meeting, a workshop or any other unique event.
-Email Amelia, our Events Manager, to find out more.
+Email Amy Everard, our Events Manager, to find out more.

 Special Interest Groups

 Our Special Interest Groups organise small meetings, field trips and events throughout the year, catering for needs of particular subject areas in ecology.
 They rely solely on the ideas, enthusiasm and hard work of volunteers.
 Most Groups hold business meetings and informal social events at our Annual Meetingand anyone is welcome to contribute.
-Alternatively, contact the Group Secretaries directly – or contact Amelia if you would like to set up your own group!
+Alternatively, contact the Group Secretaries directly – or contact Amy if you would like to set up your own group!

 We provide opportunities for our members to engage in the policy making process.
 You can find out more about how to get involved in this aspect of our work through the dedicated Policy section of our website.